fah33mk/Impart/README.md

  2. Returns a list of devices with their information available on the network
  3. You can also create a socket connection and impart itself manages the connections

+ #Usage
+ 1. Create Configurations for socket server

+ 		config=Config.newConfig()
+		.setCallback(this) .  // message, clients and other info callbacks
+		.setMaxClients(20) . // maximum allowed clients
+		.setPort(3838) . // Server Port
+		.setPingClients(false) . // Auto Ping Clients to see if they are alive?
+ 2. Start Server

+ 		Impart.instance().start(config)
+ 3. Create Client & Send Message

+	        Impart.instance().createClient("hostName", 3421, true)
+        	Impart.instance().sendMessage("hostname:port", "message")
+ 3. Scan Network for other devices

+	        NetworkScanner.getInstance().startScan(this, this, ""/*Get Your Device Ip and place here*/);

  # Please help us improve this lib